technicalnbfc/technicalnbfc.github.io/about/insurance.md

 __Completed forms should be sent to [treasurer@northbrisbanefc.com.au](treasurer@northbrisbanefc.com.au).__

 Claim Forms can be accessed via the Claims Portal which can be found on the [Football Brisbane](www.footballbrisbane.com.au) website.
-Go to the menu, click on “Players” and then go to “Insurance”.
-If you follow the prompts you’ll be taken to the Claims portal.
+Go to the menu, click on “Players” and then go to "Player registration - Insurance".
+There you'll see the Claims portal.
 Any queries, please direct them to the club Treasurer.

 __4tfi Physiotherapy__